The Most Comfortable SUVs

 Are seats plush and adjustable?
 Imagine yourself after driving for a few hours.
 If your back starts to hurt after 30 minutes, it probably won’t feel much better after three hours on the road.
 Don’t forget to check your sight lines.
 Are there a lot of blind spots?
 Do you have a clear, commanding view of the road?
 If the SUV you choose has great visibility, you’ll feel more relaxed and confident behind the wheel.

 Interior features can also aid driver comfort.
 Check for features like steering wheel-mounted controls, hands-free Bluetooth connectivity and conversation mirrors.
-The less you have to fiddle with the radio and your phone and turn around to check the kids, the more at ease you’ll feel.
+The less you have to fiddle with the radio and your phone or turn around to check on the kids, the more at ease you’ll feel.
 Power-adjustable seats, heated and cooled front seats, a heated steering wheel and power lumbar support are also features that should make driving more comfortable.
-These amenities aren’t standard on all SUVs, but it may be worth the extra money to add them.
+These amenities aren’t standard on all SUVs and crossovers, but it may be worth the extra money to add them.

 Are the passengers comfortable?

 When checking out the passenger seats, think about who is going to use them most.
 If you plan on routinely hauling older kids or adults, you’ll need more space.
 Pay attention to the SUV’s interior dimensions.
 Keep in mind, though, that just because an SUV looks big from the outside, it may not be particularly roomy on the inside.
 For instance, the Chevrolet Tahoe is a large, truck-based SUV with up to nine seats, but reviewers say that the third row is best left to children.
 However, test drivers think the midsize Chevrolet Traverse’s third row is comfortable for adults.